tom-dalton-fanduel/django-datadog/README.md

 ## Requirements

+Python:
-Tested in python 2.7 and 3.5.
-Other versions may or may not work!
+* Tested with 2.7 and 3.4

+Django
+* Tested with 1.9

 ## Installation